teorth/equational_theories/README.md

 The purpose of this project is to explore the space of equational theories of magmas, ordered by implication.
 To begin with we shall focus only on theories of a single equation, which are listed [here](https://github.com/teorth/equational_theories/blob/main/scripts/equations.txt).

+A (manually created) graph of the dependencies obtained so far can be found [here](images/implications.png), current as of Sep 26 2024.

 Links:

 - [Main web page](https://teorth.github.io/equational_theories/)